1 medium onion, peeled and roughly chopped, about 1 1/2 cups

 *The soffritto quantity makes about enough for the sauce, but feel free to double or triple and freeze any extra, it's very useful for adding flavor to soup, sauces, and stews.
 Soffritto is very similar to mirepoix.
 The difference is that the vegetables are cooked to a darker shade (in mirepoix you avoid any browning), and only olive oil is used, not butter.
 This makes it a very useful thing for adding flavor and body to vegan preparations, more-so if you add the shio koji.

 • To simplify the spicing, you can use 1 1/2 teaspoons of finely ground Pierre Poivre in place of the black pepper and nutmeg.
-Pierre has a bit more sweetness overall.
+Pierre has a bit more sweetness and complexity overall.

 • If you keep dairy-free you can cook down any non-dairy milk you prefer until thickened (reduced by more than half), and substitute this for the evaporated milk.
 Coconut milk is a bit strong with this prep, but see an idea below.